stormpath/stormpath-dotnet-documentation/docs/login.rst

     Add code

-See the :ref:`configuration` section for more details on how configuration works, or :ref:`login_default_configuration` to see the default values.
+See the :ref:`configuration` section for more details on how configuration works, or :ref:`login_default_configuration` to see the default values for this route.

 .. _login_customizing_form: